cisocrgroup/Resources/manuals/profiler-manual.md

 by the build process.
 The file is put into the `build/lib/ProfilerWebService.aar` service during the deployment.
-If you need to manually deploy the web service (i.e. copy the web service file into the according `$TOMCAT_HOME/webapps/axis2/WEB-INF/services` directory you have to manually insert the configuration file into the
+If you need to manually deploy the web service (i.e. copy the web service file into `$TOMCAT_HOME/webapps/axis2/WEB-INF/services` directory) you have to manually insert the configuration file into the
 archive:

 ~~~{.bash}